EDITORS NOTE: As China has announced it will end its one-child policy, here's a look from 2013 at the costs.

 Tang says she might even have agreed with them — 25 years under a coercive system can warp one's perspective — except she'd actually obtained the required permit to have a second child.
 In some districts in China, couples are allowed to have a second child if the first child is a girl, or if they're farmers, or if they're from an ethnic minority.
 Tang and her husband qualified on all three counts.

 The problem was, it took Tang a couple of years to get pregnant.
-Local officials are given a quote of how many births are allowed in their area each year, and if they exceed that, they may not get their promotions.
+Local officials are given a quota of how many births are allowed in their area each year, and if they exceed that, they may not get their promotions.
 So, the local Xinping County family planning officials produced a paper saying that Tang's permit had expired — even though the permit itself had no expiration date on it.
 A court later confirmed that the family planning paper canceling the permit was bogus.
 But it stopped short of awarding Tang compensation, or punishing anyone for what happened.

 "The officials dragged me from my house to the car, and took me to a hospital….They gave me shots to kill the baby, and then I went into labor to deliver it.
 When it came out, I could see it was perfectly formed.
 I was heartbroken.
 I asked for the body, to bury it — but they wouldn't let me have it.
 They wouldn't even let me touch it."